Jordan: Steam, Petra & the Dead Sea

 Drive through pine forests and olive groves to the Greco-Roman city of Jerash.
 Enjoy a guided tour of the colonnade-lined street, the hippodrome, which hosted chariot races in front of 15,000 spectators , the Temple of Zeus (built around 162 AD) and the vast Roman Forum.
 In the afternoon, continue to the market town of Madaba which is home to some of the finest Byzantine-era mosaics in the world.
 The whole archaeological area, known as Um er-Rasas, is a UNESCO World Heritage Site.
 A short 9km journey takes us to Mount Nebo, home to the Moses Memorial Church, which is part of a functioning monastery and boasts sweeping views of the Dead Sea.

 Day 3 – Steam Charter South

 Only two sections of the Hejaz Railway (originally planned to link Constantinople with Mecca) are still operable, and both are found in Jordan.
-Today we charter our first steam train on the mainline south from Amman to Al Qatraneh.
+Today we visit the small museum and locomotive workshops / depot at Amman station, where work continues to return steam locomotives to service.
+We then join the first of our chartered steam trains on the mainline south from Amman to Al Qatraneh.
 From here, we continue by bus to Kerak Castle.
 This ancient Crusader stronghold and nearby Mamluk fortress, date back to the 12th Century and dominate the skyline of the city below.
 We continue to Petra for a 2-night stay.

 Day 4 – The "Rose City"